karghar/Latte/Readme.md

 Catalogues:
-: lib containes runtime.c that has required functions for used interactions, it is compiled with Makefile : src contains all haskell files that are being compiled with Makefile and latte.cf
+: lib containes runtime.c that has required functions for used interactions, it is compiled with Makefile
+	it also contains libc.a, provided by one of the faculty members for people writing in 32 bit x86 : src contains all haskell files that are being compiled with Makefile and latte.cf